nitworks/nitworks.github.io/_posts/2022-01-22-bikeshedding.markdown

 > Time and energy are disproportionately allocated towards relatively trivial matters at the expense of more important issues.

 Think about it - does this happen in your workplace?

+## A Real Example

+Bikeshedding is rife in software engineering, especially when technology is not the main business.
+There is a fine balance between engineering high-quality software that is **fit for purpose** and over-engineering a solution because it is the right thing to do from a purely technology perspective.

 ## Why does this happen?